 - 1 15 oz can dark red kidney beans, drained

-- In a large skillet, add 1 Tbsp olive oil, the broccoli, and ¼ tsp sea salt.
-Sauté the broccoli over medium heat until it turns bright green and gets a little charred, about 3-5 minutes.
-Put in a large bowl, and set aside.
+- To a large skillet, add 1 Tbsp olive oil, the broccoli, and ¼ tsp sea salt.
+Cook the broccoli over medium heat until it turns bright green and gets a little charred, about 3-5 minutes.
+Put the broccoli in a large mixing bowl, and set aside.

 Cook the onion and the potatoes